craftingcity/The-Known-World/README.md

 **Powerful Form.** You have proficiency in the Athletics skill.
 You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.

 ### Culture
-Your culture bestows in you and your neighbors some traits and ideals that can be mechanically represented by *Ability Score Increases*, *Skills*, and *Languages*, and/or some other culturally endowed traits.
+Your culture bestows in you some traits and ideals that can be mechanically represented by *Ability Score Increases*, *Skills*, and *Languages*, and/or some other culturally endowed traits.
 #### Nation-States of Coalition
 ##### Kingdom of Prosper
 **Ability Score Increase.** Your Strength score increases by 1, and your Intelligence score increases by 1.